-sar_cancel_flag equal to 1 indicates that the sample aspect ratio SEI message cancels the persistence of any previous sample aspect ratio SEI messages in output order that applies to the current layer. sar_cancel_flag equal to 0 indicates that sample aspect ratio information follows.

-sar_persistence_flag specifies the persistence of the sample aspect ratio SEI message for the current layer.

-sar_persistence_flag equal to 0 specifies that the sample aspect ratio information applies to the current decoded picture only.

-Let picA be the current picture. sar_persistence_flag equal to 1 specifies that the sample aspect ratio SEI message persists for the current layer in output order until any of the following conditions are true:

-– A new CLVS of the current layer begins.

-– The bitstream ends.

-– A picture picB in the current layer in an access unit containing a sample aspect ratio SEI message that is applicable to the current layer is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for the picture order count of picB.

 sei_aspect_ratio_idc, when not equal to 255, indicates the sample aspect ratio of the luma samples.
 Its semantics are as specified for SampleAspectRatio parameter in Rec.
 ITU-T H.273 | ISO/IEC 23091-2.
-When the aspect_ratio_idc syntax element is not present, the value of aspect_ratio_idc is inferred to be equal to 0.
-Values of aspect_ratio_idc that are specified as reserved for future use in Rec.
+When the sei_aspect_ratio_idc syntax element is not present, the value of aspect_ratio_idc is inferred to be equal to 0.
+Values of sei_aspect_ratio_idc that are specified as reserved for future use in Rec.
 ITU-T H.273 | ISO/IEC 23091-2 shall not be present in bitstreams conforming to this version of this Specification.
-Decoders shall interpret values of aspect_ratio_idc that are reserved for future use in Rec.
+Decoders shall interpret values of sei_aspect_ratio_idc that are reserved for future use in Rec.
 ITU-T H.273 | ISO/IEC 23091-2 as equivalent to the value 0.

 sei_sar_width, when present, indicates the horizontal size of the sample aspect ratio (in arbitrary units).